sabirchowdhury/sabirchowdhury/README.md

   - Commercial experience in working in an agile environment with CI/CD.
   - Academic group projects.
-  - Project management in leading teams of 10+ using these team work tools.
+  - Project management in leading teams of 10+ using these teamwork tools.

 <br />